Why We Spent 4 Years on Debugging

 1. Temporal and Structural Complexity

 Bugs often result from interactions between modules and evolve across commits.
 Their resolution requires looking backward at diffs, logs, and stack traces, and outward across dependencies, call graphs, and tests.
+Our research shows that effective debugging requires navigating codebases up to 10M lines of code with multi-hop graph traversal.

 2. Asymmetric Workload